-Islamic Corporation For The Insurance Of Investment And Export Credit (ICIEC) To Host The 15Th AMAN Union Annual General Meeting In Jeddah, November 2025
+Islamic Corporation for the Insurance of Investment and Export Credit (ICIEC) to Host the 15th AMAN Union Annual General Meeting in Jeddah, November 2025

 The 2025 Annual General Meeting will feature keynote addresses, networking sessions, and specialized committee's meetings.
 Discussions will address key topics such as debt structuring, export credit, risk management, and the integration of artificial intelligence in the insurance sector.
 Participants will also examine the critical role of credit information in mitigating risks and optimizing trade credit recovery.

-This event presents a unique opportunity for participants to engage with industry leaders, gain insights into emerging market trends, and identify innovative solutions to the sector's challenges.
+This event presents a unique opportunity for participants to engage with industry leaders, gain insights into emerging market trends, and identify innovative solutions to the sect’r’s challenges.

-The AMAN Union remains steadfast in its commitment to promoting best practices, good governance, and capacity-building initiatives, thereby contributing to the sustainable development of the risk insurance industry across its member states.Distributed by APO Group on behalf of Islamic Corporation for the Insurance of Investment and Export Credit (ICIEC).
+This event presents a unique opportunity for participants to engage with industry leaders, gain insights into emerging market trends, and identify innovative solutions to the sect’r’s challenges.

 Legal Disclaimer: